 Normal Form: If you leave Union Pacific employment before you are eligible for early or normal retirement, but after five years of vesting service, you will receive a vested benefit.
-The normal form of payment for your vested benefit depends on your marital status, as follows:
+Unless the Mandatory Cash-Out rule applies to you, the normal form of payment for your vested benefit depends on your marital status, as follows:

-- If you are not married on the date payments begin, your benefit is normally paid as a single life annuity.
+- If you are not married on the date payments begin, your benefit is normally paid as a Single Life Annuity.
 This form of payment provides monthly benefits to you for life.
-When you die, all monthly payments stop. - If you are married on the date payments begin, your benefit is paid as a 50% Joint and Survivor Annuity.
-This form of payment provides reduced monthly payments to you for life.
-When you die, 50% of your monthly payments will continue to your spouse for life.
-The amount your benefit will be adjusted depends on your age and your spouse's age on the date benefits begin (see the table entitled Payment Factors for the Joint and Survivor Options on Page 15).
-Please note that only your spouse at the time payments begin will receive this benefit unless that spouse waives the benefit.
+When you die, all monthly payments stop. - If you are married on the date payments begin, your benefit is paid as a 50% Joint and Survivor Annuity with your spouse as beneficiary.
+This form of payment provides reduced monthly payments to you for life, as compared to a Single Life Annuity.
+The amount by which the monthly benefit paid to you during your lifetime will be reduced depends on your age and your spouse's age on the date benefits begin.
+If your spouse is alive when you die, 50% of your monthly payments will continue to your spouse for life.
+Please note that only your spouse at the time your benefit payments begin is eligible to receive this benefit.